 This step by step guide should give you the most important information you need to start becoming a programmer.
 It outlines some of the different jobs available for programmers, some of the most popular languages for beginners to learn, and a range of other things that will be useful to you as you start to code.

 Remember, anyone can learn to code.
-The hardest part is getting started, so choose a free online course and dip your toes in today.
+The hardest part is getting started, so choose an online course and dip your toes in today.
 Can't buy a course at the moment?
 Apply for a scholarship for online IT courses.
 You won’t look back – trust me!